Boom times for bank trading have gone, and may never come back

 Thanks to a more stringent regulatory environment and a potential turning point in the 20-year cycle of falling global interest rates, the twin peaks of just before and after the 2008 global financial crisis look unlikely to be revisited.

-Revenue from FICC amd equity trading, which critics sometimes dub “casino banking” and distinguish from traditional investment banking services like underwriting share issues or arranging mergers and acquisitions, still accounts for over 70 percent of banks’ overall income from investment banking, according to research by Freeman Consulting.
+Revenue from FICC trading, which critics sometimes dub “casino banking” and distinguish from traditional investment banking services like underwriting share issues or arranging mergers and acquisitions, still accounts for over 70 percent of banks’ overall income, according to research by Freeman.

-FICC and equity trading income at Goldman Sachs last year was 72 percent of the bank’s overall revenue from investment banking, compared with 82 percent in 2010.
-Morgan Stanley’s FICC and equity trading revenue was 70 percent of its total investment banking revenue, well down from 82 percent in 2003.
+FICC income at Goldman Sachs last year was 72 percent of the bank’s overall revenue, compared with 82 percent in 2010.
+Morgan Stanley’s FICC revenue was 70 percent of its total, well down from 82 percent in 2003.

-The FICC share of these trading revenues is shrinking.
-In 2007 around 70 percent of Goldman’s $22.89 billion overall trading revenue came from FICC.
-Last year, barely half its $15.72 billion of such revenue was from FICC, according to Freeman.

-In 2006 FICC income accounted for just over 60 percent of Morgan Stanley’s $15.9 billion overall trading revenue, compared to just 35 percent of the $10.1 billion pie last year, the consultancy said.

 As new regulation bites and extraordinary monetary and economic policies smother extreme market swings, the trading volumes and price volatility that middlemen banking traders thrive off has ebbed.